"Have you tried more exercise? Or is it depression?", what you've probably been told

 • Referral to a specialist ME/CFS service for confirmation

-No. NICE NG206 explicitly states that graded exercise therapy should not be offered to people with ME/CFS.
+No. NHS guideline NG206 explicitly states that graded exercise therapy should not be offered to people with ME/CFS.
 The letter cites this directly.

 What you hear vs. what NG206 says